 9. Qualified Security Assessments

 The costs of a qualified audit depend on the level of compliance required.
-A small organization's audit fees will be much lower than a larger organization that processes millions of transactions on an annual basis.
+The audit fees for a small organization will be significantly lower than those for a larger organization that processes millions of transactions annually.
 A qualified auditor should be able to provide a quote in advance based on your estimated compliance-level requirements and other factors discussed in this blog.

 Ancillary services provided by an auditor or organization, such as policy development and staff training, can add to this cost.
-While these services can increase costs significantly, they can be an important tool for organizations that lack the internal resources to appropriately mitigate risks.
+While these services can significantly increase costs, they can be an important tool for organizations that lack the internal resources to effectively mitigate risks.

 How Much Does PCI Compliance Cost?